gonzoramos/hcmlperspectives/callforpapers.md

 By articulating these emerging perspectives, we look at how, as a community, we keep moving the HCML field forward.

 ## How to Participate
 We invite the submission of positions papers between 3-6 pages long.
-Position papers should follow the CHI Extended Abstract [format](http://chi2019.acm.org/authors/chi-proceedings-format/){:target="_blank"} and be submitted through our [EasyChair submission site](https://submission_site){:target="_blank"}.
+Position papers should follow the CHI Extended Abstract [format](http://chi2019.acm.org/authors/chi-proceedings-format/){:target="_blank"} and be submitted through our [CMT submission site](https://cmt3.research.microsoft.com/HCMLP2019){:target="_blank"}.

 The workshop`s organizing committee will review the submissions and accepted papers will be presented at the workshop.
 We ask that at least one of the authors of each accepted position paper attends the workshop.
 Presenting authors must register for the workshop and at least one full day of the conference.